Club Udon Comics: Formerly the Official Online Store

 In November 2008, UDON announced it would publish a 4-issue mini-series of the upcoming Street Fighter IV game.
 “With the most anticipated Street Fighter game in years arriving 2009, we will be launching the SF 4 comic series as a big crossover event with the game.
 That would mean the originally planned SFIII series will have to make way and be released after this SFIV story arc is done.” says UDON’s Chief of Ops Erik Ko.
 “We are working very closely with Capcom and the SFIV producer in Japan to make this comic series as exciting as possible.
 The stories from our comic are linked directly to the game, and it is a genuine extension that fans will definitely love.
 Also expect plenty of cross promotion and marketing between our comics and the game

 In January 2009, UDON announced it had acquired the rights to produce Final Fight comic books.
 In November 2009, UDON announced it will continue the Darkstalkers comic series with a new 3-issue mini-series called Darkstalkers: The Night Warriors.

 In December 2009, UDON announced it would create a Street Fighter Legends: Ibuki 4-issue mini-series.

-New website for the Udon Store was created.
-The domain registration of clubudoncomics.com was allowed to expire.
-The site disappeared from the web.
+A new website for the Udon Store was created.
+The old domain's registration of clubudoncomics.com was allowed to expire and the site disappeared from the web.